alitari/kubexp/README.md

 [![codecov](https://codecov.io/gh/alitari/kubexp/branch/master/graph/badge.svg)](https://codecov.io/gh/alitari/kubexp)

 kubexp is a console user interface for [kubernetes](https://kubernetes.io/).
 The main purpose of this tool is to enable a fast and efficient access to kubernetes cluster resources.
-I recommend not to use it on production clusters.
-You need to know that this tool avoids confirmation dialogs even for irreversible commands like delete.

 [![asciicast](https://asciinema.org/a/fcNznijsqQdPMp7cGrrPSW4xq.png)](https://asciinema.org/a/fcNznijsqQdPMp7cGrrPSW4xq)